Dominick1998/Personal-Finance-Management-System/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are always welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).